 If your back is aching and tired, weak muscles may be to blame.
 The erector spinae are muscles that run along the spine and are the primary muscles that help you rise back up when you bend over.
 With an inactive lifestyle, these muscles become weak, which puts you at risk for back strain.
-To reduce your aches and prevent injury, add some back-strengthening exercises to your routine.
+To reduce your aches and prevent injury, add some back-strengthening erector spinae exercises to your routine.

-This exercise not only tones the erector spinae but also builds strength throughout your core.
-Get down on the floor on your hands and knees.
+HOW TO DO IT: Get down on the floor on your hands and knees.
 Your hands should be in line with your shoulders; your knees should be as far apart as your hands.
 Raise your right arm with your thumb pointing to the ceiling and your arm straight.
 At the same time, slowly raise your left leg so it is straight out behind you parallel to the floor.
-Hold the position for a count of two, then lower and switch sides.
+Hold the position for a count of two; then lower and switch sides.
 Repeat eight to 12 times on each side.

 HOW TO DO IT: Lie face down on the floor.
 In a smooth and slow motion, raise both arms and both legs off the floor.
 Use your back muscles, not your leg and arm muscles, to do the work.
 Hold for a count of two and then slowly lower your arms and legs.
 Repeat eight to 12 times.

-HOW TO DO IT: Stand with your feet hip width apart.
+HOW TO DO IT: Stand with your feet hip-width apart.
 Slowly lean forward as you extend your left leg straight behind you parallel to the floor.
 At the same time, reach your right arm straight out in front of you; your upper arm should be near your ear, and your eyes should be focused on the floor.
 Hold the position for a count of five, return to standing and then switch sides.
 Repeat eight to 12 times on each side.

-For this exercise, start out using 3- to 5-pound free weights.
-Avoid using too much weight when you start this exercise or you will strain your back.
-As you get stronger, you can add more weight, if desired.
-To begin, stand with your back straight, your shoulders back and your feet hip width apart.
+HOW TO DO IT: To begin, stand with your back straight, your shoulders back and your feet hip-width apart.
 Hold the weights so they are resting loosely on your upper thighs.
 Bend forward at the waist until your torso is parallel to the floor.
 Allow the weights to hang naturally.